RobertPHeller/InteractiveArt/OnlyHerHairdresser/README.md

 This piece features a young lady who needs a little help deciding on a hair color.
 The observer has a selection of hair colors to choose from.
-By placing a selected ``hair color box'' (a painted wooden block) in the young lady's hand that color is applied to the fiber optic hair via RGB LEDs.
+By placing a selected "hair color box" (a painted wooden block) in the young lady's hand that color is applied to the fiber optic hair via RGB LEDs.
 The observer might want to try several selections.